We are all tasked at the dawn of our day.

 There are times when we want to get away from the nonsense or the madness of drama that plagues our daily living.

 There are days when there is literally too much on our plate.
 We find ourselves doubtful.
 We find ourselves lost and unsure.
-There are days when we literally feel so hopeless and helpless that we truly believe we cannot and will not believe we can take another step.
+There are days when we literally feel so hopeless and helpless that we truly believe we cannot and will not take another step.

 Each day, we are all tasked with a list of decisions to make.
 Whether there is truth to the study above or not, I don’t know, but 35,000 decisions sounds like the brain does a lot of work.